viant/mcp-sqlkit/README.md

   [scy](https://github.com/viant/scy)** (Blowfish-GCM by default) and written to an abstract secret URL.
-Out-of-the-box SQLKit supports `file://` (local disk), `mem://` (in-memory) and any additional schemes implemented by the scy project – for example Cloud Secret Manager, HashiCorp Vault, etc.  The default location is `file://~/.secret/mcpt`.
+Out-of-the-box SQLKit supports `file://` (local disk), `mem://` (in-memory) and any additional schemes implemented by the scy project – for example Cloud Secret Manager, HashiCorp Vault, etc.
+  By default secrets are stored in-memory (`mem://`); enable filesystem storage to persist them on disk.

 • **MCP secret-elicitation flow** – if a connector lacks a stored secret SQLKit uses the MCP `Elicit` API to instruct the **client** to kick-off a